 First, a little background about the times and the economic conditions during the time Amos served as a prophet.

 The years were 750 BC to 760 BC.
-Uzziah was king of Judah, the southern kingdom, and Jeroboam was king of Israel, the northern kingdom.
+Uzziah was king of Judah, the southern kingdom, and Jeroboam was king of Israel in the northern kingdom.
 It was approximately 210 years after King Solomon had built the Temple in Jerusalem and 170 years since the split of Israel into 2 kingdoms, the northern kingdom and the southern kingdom.

-Also, it was approximately 28 to 38 year before the Assyrians invaded Israel and took the Israelites into captivity.
+Also, it was approximately 28 to 38 year before the Assyrians invaded Israel and took the Israelites in the northern kingdom into captivity.

 The economic times were prosperous, and the country was at peace with its neighbors.
-God showed Amos that prosperity was limited to the wealthy and that the wealthy were taken advantage of the poor by cheating them and enslaving them when the weak could not pay their debts.
+God showed Amos that prosperity was limited to the wealthy and that the wealthy were taking advantage of the poor by cheating them and enslaving them when the weak could not pay their debts.

 But it was also a time of religious piety.
 Religious services had become meaningless, and the people were just doing it for show, even bragging about how much grain they brought to sacrifice.
-The people’s attitude was to get the Sabbath over with so they could get back to filling their pockets by cheating and oppressing the weak and the poor.
+The people’s attitude was to get each Sabbath over with so they could get back to filling their pockets by cheating and oppressing the weak and the poor.

-The prophet Amos lived the southern kingdom, Judah.
+The prophet Amos lived in the southern kingdom, Judah.
 God sends him to Bethel in the northern kingdom to proclaim His Word.

 Amos began his preaching by pointing out the sins of the nations which surrounded Israel.
 Amos pointed to 6 nations which had turned from God.
 Then, he pointed to Israel and to Judah.
 Even God's people had turned to idols and false gods.